Behaviors

-The following behaviors are specific to customer assistants.
+The following behaviors are specific to customer agents.

 Assigned

-Assigned is a special behavior that executes when a conversation is first assigned to an assistant.
-This marks the beginning of the assistant's session with that conversation.
+Assigned is a special behavior that executes when a conversation is first assigned to an AI agent.
+This marks the beginning of the agent's session with that conversation.
 Flow typically doesn't return to the Assigned behavior during the same session (although it's possible to configure it to do this if you wish).

-If a conversation is unassigned from an assistant (e.g. escalated to a live agent) but is later reassigned to the assistant, this marks the beginning of a new session that will start from the Assigned behavior again.
+If a conversation is unassigned from an agent (e.g. escalated to a live agent) but is later reassigned to the agent, this marks the beginning of a new session that will start from the Assigned behavior again.

 Send Message